An Overview Of

-Through Government Regulation no. 7 of 1961, UNDIP was designated as a state university starting 15 October 1960 (this date is designated as the anniversary of Diponegoro University).
+Through Government Regulation no. 7 of 1961, UNDIP was designated as a state university starting from October 15, 1960 (this date is set as the anniversary of Universitas Diponegoro).
 The faculties that existed at that time were as follows:

 - The Faculty of Law and Public Knowledge consists of 2 parts, namely the Law Section and the Socio-Political Section